 Instead of landing hard on those guilty of harassment, Uber leaders seemed to overlook the unethical (not to mention illegal) behavior.
 The only effective way to maintain a work environment where workers feel safe and supported is to hold those who operate outside of stated cultural goals fully accountable.

-Expectations for the standards of behavior need to be crystal clear…both what is required and what will not be tolerated.
+Accountability and expectations for the standards of behavior need to be crystal clear – both what is required and what will not be tolerated.
 HR leaders need to be supported by company executives as they set up a consistent and transparent system of rewards that encourage desired behaviors and of consequences that make unacceptable infractions undesirable.

 But There’s More to Learn from Uber’s Situation